 His weekly online column for The New York Times, the popular "Opinionator," is consistently among the most read pieces on the NYT site.
 Before that, he worked as one of the newspaper's national correspondents, roaming the West and serving as its Pacific Northwest correspondent.
 In 2001, Egan was part of the Pulitzer Prize-winning team that wrote the series “How Race Is Lived in America.”

-Egan is the author of several books, including The Big Burn – Teddy Roosevelt and the Fire That Saved America, a New York Times bestseller and winner of the 2009 Pacific Northwest Booksellers Award.
+Egan is the author of several books, including The Big Burn: Teddy Roosevelt and the Fire That Saved America, a New York Times bestseller and winner of the 2009 Pacific Northwest Booksellers Award.
 The Big Burn is also the inspiration for a new documentary also titled The Big Burn to be aired on The American Experience (PBS) in early 2015.
-Egan’s book The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl, a work Walter Cronkite called "can’t-put-it-down history," which won the 2006 National Book Award for nonfiction.
-(Egan is featured prominently in Ken Burns' acclaimed 2012 film, The Dust Bowl.)
+Egan’s book The Worst Hard Time: The Untold Story of Those Who Survived the Great American Dust Bowl, a work Walter Cronkite called "can’t-put-it-down history," won the 2006 National Book Award for nonfiction.
+Egan is featured prominently in Ken Burns' acclaimed 2012 film, The Dust Bowl.

 His most recent book, a "riveting biography" (Boston Globe) of the famous photographer of American Indians, Short Nights of the Shadow Catcher: The Epic Life and Immortal Photographs of Edward S. Curtis, was named one of the best books of the year by Publishers Weekly and was awarded the 2013 Andrew Carnegie Medal for Excellence in Nonfiction.
 The Wall Street Journal said, "Egan fills his chronicle with bright turns of phrase and radiant descriptions, making both places and people come alive . . .
 A sweeping tale about two vanishing ways of life."

 This third-generation Westerner is also the author of The Good Rain: Across Time and Terrain in the Pacific Northwest, a text consistently voted one of the essential books about the region.
 It won the Pacific Northwest Booksellers Association Award.
 "When it comes to this spectacularly mildewed corner of the American linoleum, Timothy Egan gets it right," commented Tom Robbins.